ELReedHerbarium/TargetCaptureWorkshop/Session4.GeneTrees.md

 To get started, you will need to go to the directory that has your sequences you previously ran in session 3.

+First, create a new directory for your MAFFT output:

+`mkdir MAFFT`

 Here is the base command for running MAFFT

 `mafft --preservecase --maxiterate 1000 --localpair input.fasta > output.fasta`